-The Unfundable Fund for Gender & Sexuality Theory, Research, & Practice in honor of
+The Unfundable Fund for Gender & Sexuality Theory, Research, & Practice

 Prof. Lauren Berlant (1957-2021)